-If they aren't properly cared for, they may be distrustful of the world and feel insecure or worthless.
+If they aren't given adequate care, they may become distrustful of the world and feel insecure or worthless.

 During this stage, a child learns right from wrong.

-This is also the "terrible twos" where kids often become defiant and throw temper tantrums.
-While it seems like just misbehaving, the stubbornness that kids show at this age is actually a sign that they're developing autonomy.
+This is also the time of the "terrible twos," where kids often become defiant and throw temper tantrums.
+While it seems like just misbehaving, the stubbornness shown at this age is actually a sign that they're developing autonomy.

-Kids at this age need to be given lots of support, praise, and encouragement.
+Kids need to be given lots of support, praise, and encouragement.
 Otherwise, they may feel shame and low self-esteem if they aren't able to pick up certain skills right away.

 For more advice on dealing with stubborn kids, check out my article: How to Babysit a Difficult Child.

 If kids are criticized or controlled too much during this stage, they can develop a sense of guilt.
-Some guilt is necessary or kids never learn self-control or have a conscience.
+Some guilt is necessary, or they will never learn self-control or develop a conscience.
 But too much guilt can inhibit a child's creativity and make them hesitant to interact with others.

 They also tend to get stuck on one very specific question: "Why?"
-This question helps them explore the world and piece together how everything works.
+This question helps them analyze the world around them and piece together how everything works.

 Kids in this stage are great at learning and mastering things.
-It's a great time for activities that help them build up musical, artistic, and physical skills to build their confidence and self-esteem.
+It's an excellent time for activities that help them build musical, artistic, and physical skills to enhance their confidence and self-esteem.

-Kids who are encouraged to pursue things feel industrious (or competent) and get a feeling of confidence from achieving their goals.
-If kids aren't encouraged to do things at this stage or are restricted, they might feel inferior and start to doubt their abilities and potential.
+Kids who are encouraged to pursue their interests feel industrious (or competent) and get a feeling of confidence from achieving their goals.
+If they are restricted or not encouraged to do things at this stage, they might feel inferior and start to doubt their abilities and potential.

-Of course, just like guilt, some failure is necessary so that kids can develop modesty.
-But it's about balancing a feeling of competence and modesty.
+Of course, just like guilt, some failure is necessary so that kids can develop humility.
+But it's important to find a healthy balance in order for them to end up with an overall feeling of competence.

-Children are also learning to read and write and do things on their own around this age.
+Children are also learning to read and write and an ability to do things on their own around this age.

-A child's peer group also becomes more important during this stage and is a big source of their self-esteem.
+A child's peer group also becomes more significant at this time and this makes a big impact on their self-esteem.

-Psychology can give you a lot of insights into children that can make you a more effective babysitter.
+Psychology can give you a lot of insight into children and make you a more effective babysitter.

 Regardless of which psychological theories you ascribe to, across the board, it's accepted that kids at different ages have different wants and needs.

-By using psychological models to pick babysitting activities that are age and development appropriate, you can keep the kids you're watching engaged and hopefully contribute toward them becoming successful adults later in life.
+By using psychological models to pick babysitting activities that are appropriate for their age and development level, you can keep the kids you're watching engaged and hopefully contribute to their becoming successful adults later in life.